dwarvesf/playbook/engineering/backend.md

 The audit log may be a part of the normal application log, but the emphasis here is on logging who did what and not only that a certain action was performed.
 If possible, the audit log should be made tamper-proof, e.g. only be accessible by a dedicated logging process or user and not directly by the application.

-## Suspicious Action Throttling and/or blocking
+## Suspicious action throttling and/or blocking

-This can be seen as a generalization of the Login Throttling, this time introducing similar mechanics for arbitrary actions that are deemed "suspicious" within the context of the application.
+This can be seen as a generalization of the Login throttling, this time introducing similar mechanics for arbitrary actions that are deemed "suspicious" within the context of the application.
 For example, an ERP system which allows normal users access to a substantial amount of information, but expects users to be concerned only with a small subset of that information, may limit attempts to access larger than expected datasets too quickly.
 E.g. prevent users from downloading list of all customers, if users are supposed to work on one or two customers at a time.
 Note that this is different from limiting access completely, users are still allowed to retrieve information about any customer, just not all of them at once.
 Depending on the system, throttling might not be enough, e.g. when one invokes an action on all resources with a single request.
 Then blocking might be required.
 Note the difference between making 1000 requests in 10 seconds to retrieve full customer information, one customer at a time, and making a single request to retrieve that information at once.

 What is suspicious here depends strongly on the expected use of the application.
 E.g. in one system, deleting 10000 records might be completely legitimate action, but not so in an another one.

-## Anonymized Data
+## Anonymized data

 Whenever large datasets are exported to third parties, data should be anonymized as much as possible, given the intended use of the data.
 For example, if a third party service will provide general statistical analysis on a customer database, it probably does not need to know the names, addresses or other personal information for individual customers.
 Even a generic customer ID number might be too revealing, depending on the data set.
 Take a look at this article: <http://arstechnica.com/tech-policy/2009/09/your-secrets-live-online-in-databases-of-ruin/>.